HR Hub

 Starting life as a Private Members’ Bill, the Employment (Allocation of Tips) Bill received Royal Assent on 2 May 2023.
 The government first committed to banning employers from making deductions from staff tips back in 2018.

 The Employment (Allocation of Tips) Act 2023 amends the Employment Rights Act 1996 by inserting new sections 27C-Y to create a statutory obligation on employers to allocate tips, gratuities and service charges to workers without deductions.
 It covers ‘qualifying tips, gratuities and service charges’, namely tips received directly by employers, associated persons, etc. (e.g. tips or service charges paid to an employer using a credit or debit card) and worker-received tips which are subject to employer control (e.g. where the employer directs that tips are shared amongst other workers).
 The Act does not interfere with existing tipping practices where tips are paid directly to workers in cash and kept or informally pooled by the workers themselves, i.e. where the employer does not exercise control or significant influence over the tips.
 There are specific provisions where tips are distributed via a tronc (s.
 3 of the Act deems fair use of an independent tronc operator by an employer to be compliance with its obligations of fair distribution).
 Qualifying tips must be paid no later than the end of the month following the month in which they were paid by the customer.
-As well as those working directly for hospitality businesses, agency workers supplied to such businesses will also be covered.
+As well as those working directly for hospitality businesses, agency workers supplied to such businesses are also covered.

 The Act introduces new rights for workers, including the ability to request information about how tips are paid and the right to bring a claim if their employer has failed to comply with the new obligations.
 Claims relating to the allocation of tips can be brought up to 12 months after the alleged failure to comply took place (unlike the usual 3-month limitation on tribunal claims).
-Tribunals will have various powers, including the ability to order employers to revise the allocation of tips or to make a payment to one or more workers.
+Tribunals have various powers, including the ability to order employers to revise the allocation of tips or to make a payment to one or more workers.